 Not sure if my itchy Zombie head or Ben's screeching kept me up most of the night following Halloween.
 I took a shower at 4am to relieve the itching (Note to myself: Shower after a Zombie night) and when I came out, Ben seemed quieter.
 I did not dare hope he was asleep, but at least quiet for a bit.

 For many years now, Ben wakes anywhere between midnight and 3am and does not go back to sleep no matter what we try.
-His prescribed sleeping pill and melatonin have absolutely no affect on him on these nights.
+His prescribed sleeping pill and melatonin have absolutely no effect on him on these nights.
 Even if we increase the dosage based on doctor's recommendations, Ben is unable to sleep.

 I have not charted it, but my best estimate is that it happens about once a month to every six weeks.
 It could last two or three nights in a row.